Exponential integrability properties of numerical approximation processes for nonlinear stochastic differential equations: Exponential moments for numerical approximation processes

-for all $ n \in \{ 0, 1, \dots, N - 1 \} $ and all $ N \in \N $.
-Under suitable additional assumptions we suspect that the stochastic processes $ Y^N $, $ N \in \N $, also admit exponential integrability properties.
+Under suitable additional assumptions, we suspect that the stochastic processes $ Y^N $, $ N \in \N $, also admit exponential integrability properties.
 In the setting of the Langevin equation, a similar class of approximation methods has been considered in Bou-Rabee \&\ Hairer~\cite{BouRabeeHairer2013}.
 Further related approximation methods have been studied in Milstein \& Tretjakov~\cite{mt05}.
 In \cite{HutzenthalerJentzen2014Memoires} (see, e.g., Section~3.6.3 in \cite{HutzenthalerJentzen2014Memoires}) several types of appropriately tamed schemes have been investigated.
 The taming often constitutes by dividing the increment of an Euler-Maruyama step through a possibly large number and thereby decreasing the increment of the tamed scheme (cf., e.g., (3.140), (3.141) and (3.145) in \cite{HutzenthalerJentzen2014Memoires}).
 The larger the number by which we divide the original increment of the Euler-Maruyama step the stronger is the a priori bound that we can expect for the tamed scheme.
 In particular, if the increment of the Euler-Maruyama step is tamed by an appropriate exponential term, then we might obtain a scheme that admits exponential integrability properties.
-For instance, consider stochastic processes $ Z^N \colon \{ 0, 1, \dots, N \} \times \Omega \to \R^d $, $ N \in \N $, satisfying
+For instance, consider stochastic processes $ Z^N \colon \{ 0, 1, \dots, N \} \times \Omega \to \R^d $, $ N \in \N $, which satisfy for all $ N \in \N $, $ n \in \{ 0, 1, \dots, N - 1 \} $ that